brajeshwar/brajeshwar.github.io/_posts/2010/2010-01-21-culture-unplugged-spirit-enlightened.md

----
-layout: post
-title: Culture Unplugged - Spirit Enlightened
+# Culture Unplugged - Spirit Enlightened
----

 With the end of Culture Unplugged's film festival, Humanity Explored, they're already on another one "Spirit Enlightened" -- an Online Film Festival, exploring the consciousness, spiritual, humane, political, unplugged and shared by artists and evolutionaries.